-- c.
-The Director may defer action and refer the application directly to the Board of Zoning Appeals. - 3.
+- (2) Before any transfer of interest in the premises, the permittee shall notify the transferee of the existence of the modification, the status of the modification, and the requirement that the transferee may apply for a new modification if qualified and necessary. - (3) Once the transfer takes effect, the modification shall have no further validity, and therefore shall be considered voluntarily relinquished by the permittee in compliance with Section 17.64.070 (Voluntary Relinquishments). - 3.
 Findings and decision.
-The review authority may approve a Variance for Historic Resources application, with or without conditions, only after first finding that: - The Variance for Historic Resource is reasonably necessary to facilitate development on properties with historic resources, adaptive reuse of historic resources, and/or relocation of historic resources; - The Variance for Historic Resource would not adversely impact property within the neighborhood or historic district; and - c.
-Granting the Variance for Historic Resource application would be in conformance with the goals, policies, and objectives of the General Plan and the purpose and intent of any applicable specific plan. - I. Compliance with findings.
-In approving a Variance or Minor Variance, the applicable review authority may impose conditions (e.g., buffers, landscaping and maintenance, lighting, parking, performance guarantees, property maintenance, signs, surfacing, traffic circulation, etc.) deemed reasonable and necessary to: - Compliance with Section.
+Following a public hearing, if required, the review authority may approve the application for modification, with or without conditions, only after first finding that: - a.
+The individual requesting the modification is a qualified individual with a disability; - b.
+The requested modification to the strict requirements of this Zoning Code is a reasonable modification on the part of the City made necessary by State or Federal laws designed to avoid discrimination on the basis of disability, and to ensure that the qualified individual with a disability has the opportunity to enjoy the rights, privileges, and opportunities available to residents or property owners, as applicable, in the same zoning district; and - c.
+All necessary conditions have been imposed to ensure that the modification shall not be detrimental to public health and safety. - I.J.
+Compliance with findings.
+In approving a Variance or Minor Variance, the applicable review authority may impose conditions (e.g., buffers, landscaping and maintenance, lighting, parking, performance guarantees, property maintenance, signs, surfacing, traffic circulation, etc.) deemed reasonable and necessary to: - 1.
+Compliance with Section.
 Ensure compliance with the general purpose of this Section, and the goals, policies, and objectives of the General Plan and the purpose and intent of any applicable specific plan; - 2.
 Special privileges prohibited.
-Ensure that the approval does not grant special privileges inconsistent with the limitations on other properties in the vicinity and zoning district in which the property is located; - Compliance with findings.
+Ensure that the approval does not grant special privileges inconsistent with the limitations on other properties in the vicinity and zoning district in which the property is located; - 3.
+Compliance with findings.
 Ensure that the approval would be in compliance with the findings required by Subsection G. (Findings and decision), above; and - 4.
 Protect interests.
-Protect the best interests of the surrounding property or neighborhood, and to preserve the public health, safety, and general welfare. - J. Concurrent processing.
-If the project that is the subject of an application for a Tentative Map or Tentative Parcel Map in compliance with Title 16 (Subdivisions), or a Master Plan in compliance with Section 17.61.050, would require a Variance or Minor Variance, the applicable review authority for the underlying permit shall have the authority to also act upon the proposed Variance after first making the Variance findings required by this Subsection G. (Findings and decision) above. - K. Post approval procedures.
+Protect the best interests of the surrounding property or neighborhood, and to preserve the public health, safety, and general welfare. - KJ.
+Concurrent processing.
+If the project that is the subject of an application for a Tentative Map or Tentative Parcel Map in compliance with Title 16 (Subdivisions), or a Master Plan in compliance with Section 17.61.050, would require a Variance or Minor Variance, the applicable review authority for the underlying permit shall have the authority to also act upon the proposed Variance after first making the Variance findings required by this Subsection G. (Findings and decision) above.

+LK.
+Post approval procedures.
 The procedures relating to appeals, changes, expiration, performance guarantees, and revocation that are identified in Article 7 (Zoning Code Administration), and those identified in Chapter 17.64 (Permit Implementation, Time Limits, and Extensions), shall apply following the decision on a Variance or modification application.